sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 To start building a Windows 10 S image for deployment, here's what you'll need:

-- Windows 10 S ISO
+- Windows 10 S image
 - Technician PC running Windows 10, Version 1703 or later
 - Reference PC where you can deploy your image
-- The latest version of the ADK installed on your technician PC
+- The [latest version of the ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit) installed on your technician PC
 - A USB key that you can format
 - [Deployment scripts](http://go.microsoft.com/fwlink/p/?LinkId=800657)
-- Customizations such as drivers, language packs
+- Customizations such as drivers or language packs
 - The latest GDR from [the Microsoft Update Catalog](http://www.catalog.update.microsoft.com)

 ## Format your USB key